dbsGen/SlimeRefresh/README.md

 ==================================================

 - When in the animation the view controller dealloc, that will make application creash.
-  - Use the new version and remove refreshView from it's super view, when view controller dealloced.
+  - Use the last version and remove refreshView from it's super view, when view controller dealloced.

 <code>
     - (void)dealloc